Helping millions of people navigate the world of technology.

 Additionally, to prevent Magnifier from turning on automatically before or after you sign-in, use these steps:

-Step 1: Press the Windows key + I to launch the Settings app.
-Switch to the Accessibility tab and click on Magnifier.
+Step 1: Press the Windows key + I to launch the Settings app and head to Accessibility > Magnifier.

 Magnifier Settings on Windows